Passion Conferences: Charitable contributions

 In 2011, Passion started the Do Something Now fundraising campaign, later renamed 72DaysForFreedom.
 The fundraising campaign encourages participants in Passion's annual conferences to donate to different charitable organizations.
 In the Passion 2011 conference, more than 22,000 students raised over $1.1 million towards multiple causes.
 At the 2012 conference, students raised $3.3 million to fund seven different organizations that battle sex trafficking.
 Passion 2013 saw the launch of the End It Movement, an anti-human trafficking fundraising campaign.
 Attendees gave more than $3.6 million towards various causes at this conference.

 At the 2015 Atlanta conference, attendees collected items to donate to Atlanta's City of Refuge homeless ministry.
 In 2016, participants raised more than $800,000 towards Project Haraka حركة, a partnership with World Vision USA to fund the building of a health facility in Syria.
 The building is intended to serve as the first newborn ICU in opposition-controlled Syria.
 Passion 2017 saw the start of the Make History Together fundraising campaign, in which the organization partnered with Compassion International to sponsor children in poverty around the world.
 The students sponsored more than 7,000 children in total, including all of the Compassion International children from El Salvador, Rwanda, Indonesia, and Tanzania, and another 900 children from Bolivia, creating the largest surge of sponsorships in Compassion International's 65-year history.

+Music

+Passion Conferences have released 28 albums over the span of 2 decades under the name Passion.
+Most of the Passion albums are live albums, recorded during performances in conferences or tours.
+Passion Conferences also owns sixstepsrecords, a record label that includes Crowder and Passion.

+Passion's first record, Our Soul's Desire, was released in 1997 under Star Song Records.
+After Star Song artists transferred to Sparrow Records, Passion released two more live albums, including 1999's Better Is One Day, which saw Passion charting on the Billboard Christian Albums chart for the first time.
+In 2000, Passion Conferences founded sixstepsrecords as a division of Passion Conferences.
+As partners of Sparrow Records, a division of Capitol CMG, sixstepsrecords has many prominent contemporary Christian musicians under their label.
+Their first album on the newly created label, The Road to One Day, became the first Passion album to chart on the Billboard 200.

+Since the creation of sixstepsrecords, Passion has released more than twenty more live albums and two studio albums, nine of which have consecutively charted at No. 1 on the Billboard Christian Albums chart.
+The lead single off of 2012's live album White Flag, "One Thing Remains", became Passion's first No. 1 song on the Billboard Christian Songs chart.
+Passion's Let The Future Begin (2013) and Take It All (2014) both peaked at No. 4 on the Billboard 200, making them Passion's highest charting albums.